v-dav/holbertonschool-shell/README.md

-# Shell Project Holberton school
+# :mortar_board: Shell Project Holberton school

 > This repository contains all scripts and files created during the first two weeks of learning at Holberton School.